awsdocs/aws-batch-user-guide/doc_source/CWE_IAM_role.md

 Amazon EventBridge delivers a near\-real time stream of system events that describe changes in AWS resources\.
 AWS Batch jobs are available as EventBridge targets\.
 Using simple rules that you can quickly set up, you can match events and submit AWS Batch jobs in response to them\.
 Before you can submit AWS Batch jobs with EventBridge rules and targets, EventBridge must have permissions to run AWS Batch jobs on your behalf\.

 **Note**
 When you create a rule in the EventBridge console that specifies an AWS Batch queue as a target, you can create this role\.
-For an example walkthrough, see [AWS Batch Jobs as EventBridge Targets](batch-cwe-target.md)\.
+For an example walkthrough, see [AWS Batch jobs as EventBridge targets](batch-cwe-target.md)\.
 You can create the EventBridge role manually using the IAM console\.
 For instructions, see [Creating a role using custom trust policies \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-custom.html) in the IAM User Guide\.

 The trust relationship for your EventBridge IAM role must provide the `events.amazonaws.com` service principal the ability to assume the role\.